 How My Junk Journal Series Works

 Welcome to our Junk Journal Journey.
 Today I am sharing the first in a series of tutorials of a vintage bound junk journal capturing an imaginary trip to France in a bygone era.
 Twice each month I will be sharing a new 4-page layout that you can copy exactly or use as inspiration for your own version.
 We will finish with three signatures filled with magical pages that tell the story of our imaginary travels together.
 In the final tutorial we will bind My Vintage French Junk Journal using a super fun, and easy to do, binding technique.

 I just flat out love making books… I have been creating them, large and small, for many years.
 I have mastered some difficult binding techniques and created a few of my own bindings.
 I even created a case bound book, one that looks and feels like a hard bound one you buy at any book store.
 That was a doozie and a story to tell at a later time.

-Anyway, I am thrilled that Karen agreed to this wild idea of creating a Travel Inspired Junk Journal with you over the Summer.
-This Fall, I hope to have a ‘sort of ‘ virtual gallery showing of all of our books and see/hear what stories you have to tell.
+Anyway, I am thrilled that Karen agreed to this wild idea of creating a Travel Inspired Junk Journal with you.
+I hope to have a ‘sort of ‘ virtual gallery showing of all of our books and see/hear what stories you have to tell at the end.
 Are you ready to take a journey with me?
 Let’s begin by discovering what a Junk Journal is…